 Ecommerce is booming—more, you could argue, than ever before.
-As technology continues to advance and the COVID-19 pandemic influences the way people shop, the way you do business is changing.
+As technology continues to advance and the COVID-19 pandemic continues to influence the way people shop, businesses must keep up with best practices for shipping.

 According to our survey, more than half of consumers feel uncomfortable with in-store shopping and have shifted to ecommerce as a result of the pandemic.
 And this shift is creating long-term behavioral changes.

 One challenge growing ecommerce sales brings is shipping.
 As a business owner, it’s normal to be apprehensive about shipping and delivery.
 Even though you can do everything in your power to pick, pack, and mail your product as soon as a sale comes in, you’re relying on a shipping carrier to deliver a package on time and in good condition.

 The courier you choose plays a role in the formation of a customers’ experience and how they end up feeling about your business.
 But there are ways you can take your shipping strategy into your own hands.